|Go Back: |

 - Talking to Young Children about Bias and Prejudice

 The guide “Let’s Talk!: Discussing Race, Racism, and Other Difficult Topics with Students” [PDF] provides strategies educators can use to facilitate conversations about race and racism with youth.
-Developed by Teaching Tolerance, it also contains a list of professional development resources and lesson plans to use with youth.
+Developed by Learning for Justice, it also contains a list of professional development resources and lesson plans to use with youth.

 Erin N.Winkler, associate professor of Africology and Urban Studies at the University of Wisconsin-Milwaukee, provides seven ways adults can talk with children about complex things like systemic racism and societal inequity in this article.